 This means you could actually add a shopping trip at the chic retail venues of Cherry Creek Shopping District to your multi-tasking, provided you don't mind letting them see you sweat.
 The distance between Downtown and the Cherry Creek district is about four miles.
 So the break is perfect.

-On the other hand, if you are like me and have an embarrassing perspiration problem or if, like me, you find anything more than four miles of jogging as appealing as root canal sans anesthetic, you can cut your run anywhere along the trail.
-If you start in Lower Downtown - known as LoDo to residents - and head southeast, you hit two miles right around 8th Avenue.
+You can cut your run anywhere along the trail.
+If you start in Lower Downtown (LoDo) and head southeast, you hit two miles right around 8th Avenue.
 The names of the streets are marked on the overpasses.

 Or you can take a quick out-and-back two-mile jog along Cherry Creek between LoDo and Colfax.
 This is especially nice because one side of the creek is dedicated to runners and walkers and the other side to bicyclists.

 If you find yourself short of breath from jogging at altitude, this is the perfect break point because the Platte forms rapids that attract kayakers and, in summer, rafters.
 Year-round, it's just an interesting rush of water to watch while you acclimatize.
-At Confluence Park, I always have to choose what I'm in the mood for - institutional or residential architecture.
-For the former, I cross over the pedestrian bridge and head left on to the Platte River trial that winds past the Children's Museum of Denver, the Downtown Aquarium and Sports Authority Field at Mile High Stadium, where the Denver Broncos play.
+At Confluence Park, you choose what you're in the mood for: institutional or residential architecture.
+For the former, cross over the pedestrian bridge and head left on to the Platte River trail that winds past the Children's Museum of Denver at Marsico Campus, the Downtown Aquarium and Sports Authority Field at Mile High Stadium, where the Denver Broncos play.
 You could run an entire marathon if you stayed on this trail.
-I usually cross the pedestrian bridge and turn back opposite the stadium.

-If, instead, I have a hankering to look at residential urban renewal, I skip the pedestrian bridge at Confluence and turn right along the Platte River trail on the southeast side of the river.
-I get to look at the gentrifying Highlands neighborhood across the river and the new condo developments adjacent to Commons Park, where I'm jogging.
+If, instead, you want to check out residential urban renewal, skip the pedestrian bridge at Confluence and turn right along the Platte River trail on the southeast side of the river.

 In addition to people watching, it's always fun to check out the baggy-pants athletes grabbing air at the Denver Skatepark.